- Types of Heart Disease

 - Cardiovascular disease can be diagnosed and treated by doctors.

 - The following is an article review of the signs, symptoms, risks, and causes of atherosclerosis and heart attacks, and the means for their prevention.

-What is atherosclerosis heart disease, and how does cause a heart attack?
+What is atherosclerosis, and how does it cause a heart attack?

 - Atherosclerosis is a gradual process whereby hard cholesterol substances (plaques) are deposited in the walls of the arteries.

 - Cholesterol plaques cause hardening of the artery walls and narrowing of the inner channel (lumen) of the artery.

 - Arteries carry blood enriched with oxygen and nutrients to the vital organs such as the brain, heart, kidneys, and liver.